kieron-bit/DB-Software-ERP/README.md

 The next phase will concentrate on finance-related features:

-building a quote creation workflow
+- Building a quote creation workflow

-developing expense management tools
+- Developing expense management tools

-implementing payslip management.
+- Implementing payslip management.